spryker/spryker-shop-core/Bundles/DiscountPromotionWidget/src/SprykerShop/Yves/DiscountPromotionWidget/Theme/default/components/molecules/variant/README.md

 # variant (molecule)

-Enables, if the product has many variants, displays as a list in which you can choose one of the options.
+If a product has many variants, displays it as a list in which you can choose one of the options.

 ## Code sample